rocjs/roc/docs/Commands.md

 Extensions can define their own commands with the help of [the Roc object](/docs/RocObject.md).
 This is a powerful feature of Roc that makes it easy to add new commands that can be used with the CLI.

 ## General
-Roc expects that the commands is either a string or a function.
+Roc expects that the commands are either a string or a function.
 See example below for a valid structure.

 ```javascript
 module.exports = {